How to Prevent Malnutrition in Older Adults

 Know the signs to look out for and how to help an older adult avoid poor nutrition.

-Author: Tina Reilly
+Author: Tina Reilly, RD, LDN

 A female resident looks through fresh fruits and vegetables

-As we get older, it can be more difficult to ensure our bodies are getting the proper nutrients.
-As director of nutrition for Hebrew Rehabilitation Center in Boston and Hebrew Rehabilitation Center at NewBridge on the Charles in Dedham, MA, my job is to make sure the patients and residents we care for have proper nutrition every day.
-In this environment, we can closely monitor patients to make sure they’re getting what they need, and adjust their personalized nutrition plan as necessary.
+As director of nutrition for Hebrew Rehabilitation Center in Boston and Hebrew Rehabilitation Center at NewBridge on the Charles in Dedham, MA, my job is to ensure the patients and residents we care for have proper nutrition every day.
+In this environment, we can closely monitor patients to make sure they’re getting what they need and adjust their personalized nutrition plan as necessary.

-Older adults living independently in the community can face more challenges in ensuring proper nutrition.
+Older adults living independently in the community can face more challenges in getting proper nutrition.
+According to the National Council on Aging, more than 10 million older Americans are at risk of or experience hunger.
 There are some signs and symptoms of not getting the proper nutrients that have serious consequences.

 Causes of malnutrition in seniors

-Although malnutrition can happen to any population, older adults are at a higher risk for many reasons.
+Although malnutrition can affect any population, older adults are at a higher risk for many reasons.
 They may experience decreased appetite, weight loss, decreased mobility, and limited access to healthy food, among other challenges.
-Older adults may not be able to absorb nutrients as quickly, they may have difficulty swallowing, dementia, or taste changes.
-As we age, it may become increasingly difficult to shop or cook on our own, which can cause a person to lack the nutrients and fresh foods that are so important to staying healthy.
+Older adults may face challenges that affect nutritional intake, including slower nutrient absorption, difficulty swallowing, changes in taste, or medical conditions such as dementia.

 Potential health complications